Regret Minimization in Stackelberg Games with Side Information: Setting and background

-In the sequel, we consider three ways in which Nature can select the sequence of contexts and/or followers: \begin{enumerate} \item If the sequence of contexts (resp. follower types) are drawn i.i.d. from some fixed distribution, we say that the sequence of contexts (resp. follower types) are chosen \emph{stochastically}. \item If Nature chooses the sequence of contexts (resp. follower types) before the first round in order to harm the leader (possibly using knowledge of the leader's algorithm), we say that the sequence of contexts (resp. follower types) are chosen by a \emph{non-adaptive adversary}. \item If Nature chooses context $\vz_t$ (resp. follower $f_t$) before round $t$ in order to harm the leader (possibly using knowledge of the leader's algorithm and the outcomes of the prior $t-1$ roundes), we say that the sequence of contexts (resp. follower types) are chosen by an \emph{adaptive adversary}. \end{enumerate} Our impossibility results in~\Cref{sec:impossibility} hold when both the sequence of contexts \emph{and} the sequence of follower types are chosen by either type of adversary.
+A leader \emph{policy} $\pi : \cZ \rightarrow \cX$ is a (possibly random) mapping from contexts to mixed strategies.
+If the leader using policy $\pi_t$ in round $t$ and observes context $\vz_t$, their strategy $\vx_t$ is given by $\vx_t \sim \pi_t(\vz_t)$.\looseness-1 \begin{definition}[Optimal Policy] Given a sequence of followers $f_1, \ldots, f_T$ and contexts $\vz_1, \ldots, \vz_T$, the strategy given by the leader's optimal-in-hindsight policy for context $\vz$ is $\pi^*(\vz) \in \arg\max_{\vx \in \cX} \sum_{t=1}^T u(\vz, \vx, b_{f_t}(\vz, \vx)) \cdot \mathbbm{1}\{\vz_t = \vz\}$. \end{definition} We measure the leader's performance against the optimal policy via the notion of \emph{contextual Stackelberg regret} (\emph{regret} for short). \begin{definition}[Contextual Stackelberg Regret] Given a sequence of followers $f_1, \ldots, f_T$ and contexts $\vz_1, \ldots, \vz_T$, the leader's contextual Stackelberg regret is $R(T) := \sum_{t=1}^T u(\vz_t, \pi^*(\vz_t), b_{f_t}(\vz_t, \pi^*(\vz_t))) - u(\vz_t, \vx_t, b_{f_t}(\vz_t, \vx_t))$, where $\vx_1, \ldots, \vx_T$ is the sequence of mixed strategies played by the leader. \end{definition} If an algorithm achieves regret $R(T) = o(T)$, we say that it is a \emph{no-regret} algorithm.
+We consider three ways in which Nature can select the sequence of contexts/followers:\looseness-1 \begin{enumerate}[labelwidth=1.5em, labelsep=0.5em, leftmargin=1.5em] \item If the sequence of contexts (resp. follower types) are drawn i.i.d. from some fixed distribution, we say that the sequence of contexts (resp. follower types) are chosen \emph{stochastically}. \item If Nature chooses the sequence of contexts (resp. follower types) before the first round in order to harm the leader (possibly using knowledge of the leader's algorithm), we say that the sequence of contexts (resp. follower types) are chosen by a \emph{non-adaptive adversary}. \item If Nature chooses context $\vz_t$ (resp. follower $f_t$) before round $t$ in order to harm the leader (possibly using knowledge of the leader's algorithm and the outcomes of the prior $t-1$ rounds), we say that the sequence of contexts (resp. follower types) are chosen by an \emph{adaptive adversary}. \end{enumerate} Our impossibility results in~\Cref{sec:impossibility} hold when both the sequence of contexts \emph{and} the sequence of follower types are chosen by either type of adversary.
 Our positive results in~\Cref{sec:full} hold when either the sequence of contexts \emph{or} the sequence of follower types are chosen by either type of adversary (and the other sequence is chosen stochastically).
-Our extension to bandit feedback (\Cref{sec:bandit}, where the leader only gets to observe the follower's best-response instead of their type) holds whenever one sequence is chosen by a non-adaptive adversary and the other sequence is chosen stochastically.
+Our extension to bandit feedback (\Cref{sec:bandit}, where the leader only gets to observe the follower's best-response instead of their type) holds whenever one sequence is chosen by a non-adaptive adversary and the other sequence is chosen stochastically.\looseness-1